This vegetable-packed biryani is a one-pot dish that’s aromatic, flavorful, and really delicious!

 - Secure the lid, close the pressure valve and cook for 6 minutes at high pressure.

 - Naturally release pressure for 5 minutes, then open the valve to release remaining pressure.

 - Add the cilantro and mint and ghee coated cashews and raisins if using.
 Mix well and serve.

 - Melt ghee in a pan over low-medium heat on the stovetop.
 Add the cashews and raisins and stir-fry until the cashews begin to turn golden.

 - Sprinkle the ghee-coated cashews and raisins along with the cilantro and mint on top of the biryani.

 - You should be able to substitute vegetables but keep the cook time in mind (e.g. if using cauliflower keep the pieces fairly large).
-I was able to use frozen broccoli (in place of the bell pepper) with success.
-Let us know what veggies you try!
+I have been able to use frozen broccoli (in place of the bell pepper) with success.
+Let us know what veggies you try in the comments.